stratosphereips/StratosphereLinuxIPS/docs/usage.md

 you can start giving slips flows in you desired format.

+All zeek lines taken from stdin should be in json form and are treated as conn.log lines.

 This feature is specifically designed to allow slips to interact with network simulators and scripts.

 ## Plug in a zeek script